Campaign of the Month: August 2014

-A faction of Patrician Ventrue has emerged from those Cainites who would see the borders of the Holy Roman Empire expanded into Eastern Europe.
-While this alliance is only recently declared, having been formally established in the Year of Our Lord 1193 with the foundation of their headquarters in the city of Madgeburg, the seeds of the Eastern Lords were first sewn in the middle of the 11th century.
-An emerging ancilla known as Jürgen von Verden, childe and vassal of the prominent Holy Roman elder Hardestadt, began to offer his support to fellow ancillae that were starved of Domain and looking to either displace hoary, recalcitrant and entrenched elders or else forge their own territory in the growing towns and cities of the empire’s north-eastern frontiers.
+This faction of Patrician Ventrue emerged from among those Cainites who would see the borders of the Holy Roman Empire expanded further into Eastern Europe.
+While this alliance was only relatively recently formalised, having been formally established in AD 1193 with the foundation of their headquarters in the city of Magdeburg, the seeds of the Eastern Lords were first sewn in the middle of the 11th century.
+An emerging ancilla known as Jürgen von Verden, childe and vassal of the prominent Holy Roman elder Hardestadt, began to offer his support to fellow ancillae that were starved of domain and looking to either displace hoary, recalcitrant, and entrenched elders or else forge their own territory in the growing towns and cities of the empire’s north-eastern frontiers.
 This was a highly unusual, even revolutionary strategy, for Jürgen von Verden did not rule a city himself.
-He chose instead to establish Domain over several key castles and fortresses in the border marches and then offered the protection and backing of his military might to others.
-The prestation debts garnered from these early supporters, most of whom went on to establish themselves as princes of towns and cities, allowed Jurgen to establish himself as a Cainite Lord by the turn of the 12th century even though he was without a Princedom himself.
+He chose instead to establish dominion over several key castles and fortresses in the border marches and then offered the protection and backing of his military might to others.
+The prestation debts garnered from these early supporters, most of whom went on to establish themselves as princes of towns and cities, allowed Jürgen to establish himself as a Cainite Lord by the turn of the 12th century even though he was without a Princedom himself.
 The newly establish Lord chose to mimic his sire in this regard, spending what time he possessed between campaigns moving through the territories of his supporters and ensuring their power and compliance with his own goals.

 Struggle for Lordship

-Jürgen chose his moment well, and Heinrich ceded his position as Lord of Brandenburg in the Year of Our Lord 1162, slipping into torpor soon after naming Jürgen as his successor.
-Ilse accepted his claim soon after, and Jürgen was catapulted into power as the most powerful Holy Roman Lord after his own sire.
-And all without taking a city for his exclusive Domain or even being considered a true elder in his own right.
+Jürgen chose his moment well, and Heinrich ceded his position as Lord of Brandenburg in AD 1162, slipping into torpor soon after naming Jürgen as his successor.
+Ilse accepted his claim soon after, and Jürgen was catapulted into prominence as the most powerful Holy Roman Imperial Lord after his own sire.
+And all without taking a city for his exclusive domain or even being considered a true elder in his own right.
 Some claim, however, that Heinrich has not taken the Sleep of Ages at all but rather that he looks to a longer, more subtle stratagem against Hardestadt and his other ancient rivals for dominance over the Holy Roman Empire rather than quibble with a young and ambitious ancilla over territory that is essentially small beer.
 The truth will doubtless be discerned in the decades to come…

 A city of his own

-Having long expected and prepared for another Crusade, Lord Jürgen found it surprisingly easy to ensure that his power base remained secure at home.
+Having long expected and prepared for another crusade, Lord Jürgen found it surprisingly easy to ensure that his power base remained secure at home.
 A number of his progeny, as well as many of his supporters, had sworn the Blood Oath, and his ability to detect the breaking of an oath no matter the distance was well known.
-Unfortunately, in the spring of the Year of Our Lord 1188, a terrible conflagration devastated Madgeburg, claiming the unlives of Prince Cedrick and nearly all of the other Cainites of the city, including Jürgen’s beloved childe and representative Erik ritter von Baruth.
-In the wake of the fire, an enormous rebuilding programme was begun and Jürgen moved quickly to assume control of the city, claiming the coup of organising the granting of full city rights for Madgeburg as justification for claiming Domain.
+Unfortunately, in the spring of AD 1188, a terrible conflagration devastated Magdeburg, claiming the unlives of Prince Cedrick and nearly all of the other Cainites of the city, including Jürgen’s beloved childe and representative Erik von Baruth.
+In the wake of the fire, an enormous rebuilding programme was begun and Jürgen moved quickly to assume control of the city, claiming the coup of organising the granting of full city rights for Magdeburg as justification for claiming dominion.
 Norbert von Xanten was quickly driven out and, making a gesture first of appearing reluctant, Lord Jürgen finally claimed the title of prince.

 The Third Crusade

-Much glory was had working with the forces of Conrad of Montferrat and Richard the Lionheart, and Jürgen and his people acquitted themselves with much valour and distinction during night attacks leading up to the battles of Arsuf and Jaffa.
-Unfortunately the truce between Richard the Lionheart and Saladin left Jürgen with no Domain in the Holy Land, and he was forced to withdraw in the summer of the Year of Our Lord 1192.
-He did, however, gain the respect of several prominent Crusader Cainite factions and the Lords that command them, including Andrew of Normandy, Geoffroi du Temple, Lucius Trebius Rufus and Guy of Provence.
-Lord Jürgen also set an example for valour, daring and tactical skill that earned him the respect of dozens of Crusading Cainites, which has only increased his legend as a paragon of what it means to be a Ventrue, a warlord, and a knight.
+Much glory was then had working with the forces of Conrad of Montferrat and Richard the Lionheart, and Jürgen and his people acquitted themselves with much valour and distinction during night attacks leading up to the battles of Arsuf and Jaffa.
+Unfortunately the truce between Richard the Lionheart and Saladin left Jürgen with few options and no domain in the Holy Land, and he was forced to withdraw in the summer of AD 1192.
+He did, however, gain the respect of several prominent Crusader Ventrue factions and the Lords that command them, including Andrew of Normandy, Geoffrey of the Temple, Lucius Trebius Rufus, and (the late) Guy of Provence.
+Lord Jürgen also set an example for individual valour, daring and tactical skill that earned him the respect of dozens of Cainite Crusaders, which has only increased his legend as a paragon of what it means to be a Ventrue, a prince, a warlord, and a knight.

 The Black Cross

-During their adventures on the Third Crusade, Lord Jürgen and his military aide-de-camp Christof ritter von Plau noted the decisive impact that the skill and elan of the Templar and Hospitaller Orders had on several decisive engagements.
-They conceived of developing their own secret order within a mortal knightly order, but noted that the Andrew of Normandy’s Order of the Sable Rose had already thoroughly infiltrated the latter order and that the agents of Alexander of Paris, Montrovant of Rome and Dominus of Burgundy had significant influence in the former.
-Moreover, they observed, these knights had to be carefully misled rather than controlled for they were a magnet for those that possessed the True Faith.
+During their adventures on the Third Crusade, Lord Jürgen and his military aide-de-camp Christof von Plauen noted the decisive impact that the skill and elan of the Templar and Hospitaller Orders had on several decisive engagements.
+They conceived of developing their own secret order within a mortal knightly order, but noted that the Andrew of Normandy’s Order of the Sable Rose had already thoroughly infiltrated the latter order and that the agents of Alexander of Paris, Claudius of Rome, and Dominius of Provence and Lombardy had significant influence in the former.
+Moreover, they observed, these military orders had to be carefully misled rather than controlled for they were a magnet for those that possessed the True Faith.
 Thus, they considered, it was necessary to formulate their own order and sew the seeds of control and obedience from the very start.